Bagarius yarrelli: Cultural significance

 The Order of the Fish was the highest honour of the Mughal Empire and named after this fish.

 In Chhattisgarh, the species is worshipped by tribal communities such as the Murias and Gonds, and is popularly referred to as the "shark of the Bastar".
 There have been efforts to name it the official state fish of Chhattisgarh.

 In captivity

 Bagarius yarrelli has seldom been kept successful in a home aquarium setting.
-Some monster fish enthusiasts have attempted to house this species in home aquaria to varying degrees of success.
-Unlike some other larger catfish species such as the Sun Catfish or Pictus Catfish, Goonch Catfish will quickly outgrow even the largest systems, and are far more suited for an outdoor tropical pond setting or the largest of public aquaria displays.
-Despite this, juveniles are sometimes seen for sale at much smaller sizes around 4" - 6" in length to unexpecting buyers.
+Some aquarists have attempted to house this species in home aquaria to varying degrees of success.
+Unlike some other larger catfish species such as the sun catfish or pictus catfish, goonch catfish will quickly outgrow even the largest systems, and are far more suited for an outdoor tropical pond setting or the largest of public aquaria displays.
+Despite this, juveniles are sometimes seen for sale at much smaller sizes around 4" - 6" in length to unsuspecting buyers.
 They are also a very aggressive species in the presence of most other fish, exhibiting territorial aggression and possessing two rows of larger, sharp, pointed teeth making them unsuitable for virtually any tankmates.